SpeekeR99/ZS24_ANLP_Zappe/cv03/README.md

     - ![Batch Size](img/val_acc_groupby_batch_size.svg?raw=True "Batch Size")
     - As we can see, the `batch_size` = 64 seems to be overall better
     - Judging by the `val_acc` chart, the `batch_size` could have been further explored, because it seems that larger batch sizes might have been proficient for the models.
-    - (Also, I have no idea why there is that linear part of the 64 curve, but it is at the 10k steps mark, so that might have to do with my `batches` (steps) problem)
+    - (Also, that linear part of the 64 curve is at the 10k steps mark, so that for sure has to do with my `batches` (steps) problem;
+it will also occur on the next graphs -- how I understand it -- only `mean` models got to the 20k steps mark, `cnn` models took longer to train and were killed by the walltime on Meta.
+So the models, that got to the 20k steps had better accuracy, because on average, they are only `mean` models (good models), but the models that got to the 10k steps -- those are combined `mean` and `cnn` models, so the accuracy is lower on average.
+This phenomena creates a big step in the middle-ground where we have no idea / data about the models, that is compensated visually by the linear part of the curve)
 4. `learning_rate`:
     - I have tried learning rates 0.001, 0.0001, 0.00001, 0.000001. and I personally expected the 0.001 (highest one) to be the best.
     - ![Learning Rate](img/test_acc_groupby_lr.svg?raw=True "Learning Rate")